A Thanksgiving Menu for the Office of Finance

 Similar to green bean casserole – tried and true, but most people have a spin to make it just right for their friends and family.
-Financial controls are no different — they must be tested and reliable but also customized to fit your organization’s unique needs.
+The close process is no different — it must reliable but also customized to fit your organization’s unique needs.

 Download this white paper to explore how standardizing and automating the financial close process can free up time for finance and accounting teams to focus on providing higher-value work.

-This webinar dives into how organizations can unlock their human capacity and build the business case for finance automation.
-Much like people’s preferences on cranberry sauce, every business has a preference when it comes to automation and standardizing their processes.
+Year-end close can prove to be an intimidating task for businesses, especially when coupled with month-end and quarter-end reporting.
+Manual and inconsistent processes often lead to overwhelmed accountants and increased stress.
+However, planning ahead and establishing a consistent approach can ensure a smooth and successful year-end close.
+Much like people’s preferences on cranberry sauce, every business has a preference when it comes to automation and standardizing their year-end close processes.
 You can get it in a can or you can make it homemade — it all depends on the individual’s preference, but in the end, if it’s the right recipe you can find great success in making your team (or everyone at your dinner) happy.
-The same is true for automation — when it’s built to meet the needs of your organization it will create significant ROI.
+The same is true for your year-end close— when it’s built to meet the needs of your organization it will create significant ROI.

 Mashed Potatoes: ABB Case Study

-In order to improve its Record to Report (R2R) processes, ABB partnered with Trintech and Capgemini to implement Cadency in support of new processes, a drive for automation and significant change management.
+In order to improve its financial close process, ABB partnered with Trintech and Capgemini to implement our solution in support of new processes, a drive for automation and significant change management.
 Much like mashed potatoes, this case study brings everything together and shows how putting all the pieces together makes the perfect bite.
 This company is a leading global engineering company that energizes the transformation of society and industry to achieve a more productive, sustainable future.

-Download this case study to explore the benefits ABB gained by automating the Record to Report, including:
+Download this case study to explore the benefits ABB gained by automating the close process, including: